mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div>
 {% include verse.html
-text="<span class='hl-1'>Then the mountains will melt under him, and the valleys will burst open like wax near the fire, like waters poured down a slope.</span>" verse="Micah 1:4"
+text="<span class='hl-1'>The mountains melt under him, and the valleys split apart like wax before the fire, like waters that are poured down a steep place.</span>" verse="Micah 1:4"
 %}

 {% include verse.html
-text="<span class='hl-2'>Neither their silver nor their gold will be able to save them on the day of YHWH’s wrath</span>; in the fire of his passion the whole earth shall be consumed, for a full, a terrible end he will make of all the inhabitants of the earth." verse="Zephaniah 1:18"
+text="<span class='hl-2'>Neither their silver nor their gold will be able to deliver them in the day of YHWH’s wrath</span>, but the whole land will be devoured by the fire of his jealousy; for he will make an end, yes, a terrible end, of all those who dwell in the land." verse="Zephaniah 1:18"
 %}

 {% include verse.html
-text="He shall judge between the nations and shall arbitrate for many peoples; <span class='hl-3'>they shall beat their swords into plowshares and their spears into pruning hooks; nation shall not lift up sword against nation; neither shall they learn war any more.</span>" verse="Isaiah 2:4"
+text="He will judge between the nations, and will decide concerning many peoples. <span class='hl-3'>They shall beat their swords into plowshares, and their spears into pruning hooks.
+Nation shall not lift up sword against nation, neither shall they learn war any more.</span>" verse="Isaiah 2:4"
 %}
 </div>